-Formed pursuant to Chapter 298, Florida Statutes in 1923, South Indian River Water Control District's (SIRWCD or the District) initial focus was flood control and drainage canals, mostly focused on the local agriculture industry.
-Due to the land use changes over the years from more of an agricultural use to more of a residential use, today, the District not only provides drainage and flood control, but also maintains and improves roads, bridges, and even a park to serve its landowners.
-SIRWCD will strive to continue serving its landowners with ongoing operation and maintenance plans, as well as implementing capital improvement projects and landowner initiated improvements when required.
+South Indian River Water Control District (SIRWCD or the District) was formed in 1923 pursuant to Chapter 298, Florida Statutes to provide flood control and drainage canals in a mostly focused agricultural area.
+Since 1923, the land use has changed from a primary agricultural use to more of a residential use with approximately 7,052 landowners in the District.
+As the land use has changed, the District's duties have evolved to not only provide drainage and flood control, but also maintain and improve roads, bridges, and even a park to serve its landowners.
+SIRWCD continues serving its landowners with ongoing operation and maintenance plans, as well as implementing capital improvement projects and landowner initiated improvements, where required.